 A little before that, you will see a pedestrian bridge that can guide you over on to the Bellagio, or, on your left, you’ll see the gleaming white Caesars Palace plaza, where you can treat yourself to a frozen cocktail at their outdoor bar, Spanish Steps.

 Taxi/Uber From the Rio to the Strip

-This is a cheap option for those of you not wanting to walk, wait for the shuttle, or who have to get to the Strip before or after the shuttle hours.
+This is a cheap option for those of you not wanting to walk, wait for the Rio Shuttle to the Strip, or who have to get to the Strip before or after the shuttle hours.

-Besides saving time, taking a taxi is actually a little less in distance than walking to the Strip.
-That’s because taxis cannot stop on the Strip, and will drop you off a nearby casino.
+Besides saving time, taking a taxi/Uber/Lyft is actually a little less in distance than walking to the Strip.
+That’s because taxis and ride shares cannot stop on the Strip, and will drop you off a nearby casino.

 In this case, you’ll want to tell the driver to drop you off at the Bellagio’s north entrance, at the street called “Via Del Nord.”